 Please note that within these target population groups, individuals with an Assisted Outpatient Treatment (AOT) order must receive priority access.

 1.3 Awards

-Awards of Apartment Treatment housing units will be made in each of the OMH five (5) regions and specific counties within these regions.
-Western New York,
+Awards of Apartment Treatment housing units will be made in four (4) OMH regions, Western New York; Central New York; Hudson River; and New York City.